The beorg blog

 Properties

 Org mode allows you to ‘attach’ arbitrary key/value properties to items. beorg has been able to read these and allow you to search these for some time.
 What has been missing is a way to easily create and edit your own properties from within beorg.
 The next update to beorg will introduce a new extension to allow properties to be created and edited.
-To get started with properties tap the new properties button on the bottom toolbar when editing an item:

 Read more...